-The Carbine Club of Hong Kong is bonded by a number of simple but very significant affections – for sport, fellowship and community.
+The Carbine Club of Hong Kong is bonded by a number of simple but very significant affections – for sport, for fellowship and for community.

 The Carbine Club of Hong Kong was conceived in mid-1991 after John McNamara and Warren Wilson (then The Director of Betting at the Royal Hong Kong Jockey Club) were having brunch one Sunday morning in Hong Kong.
 Having both recently been to The Carbine Club lunches in Melbourne, the conversation turned to the possibility of starting a Carbine Club in Hong Kong.
 As a result of that conversation, Warren wrote to Alan Schwab, who was then The Secretary of the Carbine Club in Melbourne.
 A positive response was received from Alan guiding John and Warren as to what needed to be done.

 The first Members Meeting was at the Hong Kong Club where Warren and John introduced those who had agreed to join as well as the nature and object of the club (essentially to have lunches to celebrate major sporting events at which there would be noted speakers).
-Each new member was presented with the CC tie at the lunch.
+Each new member was presented with the Official Carbine Club tie at the lunch.